 From late last summer I have been working on paintings inspired by plants in the Norfolk hedgerows observing their changing forms and colours, their simple and complex designs their interaction with rain, sun and wind.
 These paintings in acrylic on paper are gestural and textural produced almost exclusively with the aid of palette knives and other mark making objects and are the result of my time spent studying, photographing and sketching these gems of the countryside.

-Winter Hedgerow; About to Blow; Poppies in a Field; Dandelions in a Field; Reds and Golds of Auumn.
+Winter Hedgerow; About to Blow; Poppies in a Field; Thistledown in a Field; Reds and Golds of Auumn.

 Ladies Bedstraw with Common Mallow, Hawksbeard and Daisies;